 I am currently contemplating what I might do with some poetry by Stephen Crane (1871-1900).
 You might remember reading his The Red Badge of Courage in high school.
 These are short, wonderfully colorful, thoughtful poems that aren't Victorian in the least.

 I have also started a new piece, Children in Cages.
+I'm needing some help constructing the Spanish text.

 My new CD, Concerto, is available from Roven Records.
 It includes my Concerto for Oboe and Orchestra, Concerto for Alto Saxophone and Orchestra, Fantasy for Horn and Orchestra and for Ed, my flute/piccolo concerto.
 Here's the link to purchase.